-· Is any specific training required to administer medicines?

-- · Is any necessary protective clothing or equipment available? - · Has the parent/carer completed the Medication Consent Form?
-Has a copy been filed? - · Is the member of staff clear on what they are expected to do? - · Is the emergency contact information, particularly for the G.P. and parent or guardian, clear? - · What action is necessary in the event of an accident or failure of the agreed procedures? - · Will medication be stored in a same and safe place and at a suitable temperature?
+- · Is any specific training required to administer medicines? - · Is any necessary protective clothing or equipment available? - · Has the parent/carer completed the Medication Consent Form?
+Has a copy been filed? - · Is the member of staff clear on what they are expected to do? - · Is the emergency contact information, particularly for the G.P. and parent or carer, clear? - · What action is necessary in the event of an accident or failure of the agreed procedures? - · Will medication be stored in a same and safe place and at a suitable temperature? - What if the above cannot be met?